 Samanta Schweblin studied image and sound, specializing in screenplay writing.
 At just twenty years old, she embarked on a literary career that has brought her great success with critics and readers alike.
 She first came to attention in Spain for her book Pájaros en la boca, a collection of short stories that had gained her the Premio Casa de las América.
 In 2010 she was included in Granta's list of the twenty best Ibero-American fiction writers of her generation.
 In 2012 she was awarded the Premio Juan Rulfo for her story "Un hombre sin suerte," while in 2014 she won the Premio Konex-Diploma for her career as a short story writer.
-Samanta Schweblin has been hailed as one of the greatest Argentinian short story writers of recent decades.
-In 2017 she was shortlisted for the Man Booker International Prize for her novel Distancia de rescate (Fever Dream), translated by Megan McDowell.
+Samanta Schweblin has been hailed as one of the greatest Argentinean short story writers of recent decades.
+In 2017 she was shortlisted for the Man Booker International Prize for her novel Fever Dream, translated by Megan McDowell.